Mas Jullien - IGP Hérault blanc 2022

 Bettane & Desseauve

-"A very large white wine from the South, extremely rare, vinified with the immense experience of Olivier Jullien."
+“A truly exceptional white wine from the South, extremely rare, crafted with the immense expertise of Olivier Jullien”

-The white wine from Mas Jullien ranks among the elite of the great Languedoc whites thanks to its generosity and intensity.
-An exceptional wine, capable of shining after more than fifteen years of aging.
-Exceptionally consistent.
-Please note: very limited quantities available!
+The white wine from Mas Jullien ranks among the elite of the great Languedoc whites thanks to its richness and intensity.
+An exceptional wine, capable of shining even after more than fifteen years of aging.
+It displays exceptional consistency.
+Please note: quantities are very limited!

-Buy your Mas Jullien wines at the best price in a private sale!
+Buy Mas Jullien wines at the best price in a private sale!

 Eye